Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 The main types of online reading support for kids

 Online reading support for kids is not one thing.
-Different tools help in different ways.
+Different tools help in different ways, and that is exactly why many parents get stuck comparing apples to hammers.

 Structured literacy help